jorishr/notes-on-backend/express/error_handling.md

 	let err = new Error(`${req.ip} tried to reach ${req.originalUrl}`);
 	err.statusCode = 404;
 	err.shouldRedirect = true;
-// shouldRedict: set this to true and use it as condition in the middleware:
+// shouldRedirect: set this to true and use it as condition in the middleware:
 	if (!err.statusCode){
 		err.statusCode = 500;
 	};